themorlan/openREM/docs/install_windows.rst

 If you are upgrading an existing Windows Server installation in-place, go to :doc:`upgrade_windows` instead.

+If you are installing on a server with no internet access, go to :doc:`install_offline` to download the packages.

 These instructions assume the following disk layout - there is more information about the reasoning in the box below:

 * ``C:`` OS disk